Adventure Canada – Driving on gravel roads

 You might just be lucky and someone will come along!

-And in the end, it will be just another experience to be stuck in your memory, when you think back about your adventure in Canada!
+And in the end, it will be just another experience stuck in your memory, when you think back to your adventure in Canada!